GibsonDisaster/Carrie-Programming-Language/README.md

 You can declare a variable name "age" and assign it the value 17 by writing:
 "intdec age assign 17"

+### Bindings and Adding Ints

+You can bind the outcome of the addition of two ints by using the bind command with the bindings name followed by addint followed by the first number followed by with followed by the second number.

+bind binding_name addint num1 with num2

+example:

+"bind z addint 5 with 100"

+z would equal 105

+### Commenting Code

+You can comment in your code using the CMT key word followed by your comment (With each word seperated by a '/' instead of a space)

+example:

+"funcdec main intdec z CMT Just/initialized/z funcend main"

 ## How It Works